PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

 what block IDs we want to use for the blocks in a biome.

-In some cases you may want to specify a ``String`` where it might be interpreted as another type like ``Integer``.
+In some cases you may want to specify a ``String`` where it might be interpreted as another type like ``Boolean``.
 To explicitly specify an object is a ``String``, you can wrap it quotes like so:

 .. tab-set::